masumi-network/kodosumi/README.md

 ### STEP 4 - deploy

-You have various options to deploy and run the example services. _kodosumi-examples_ repository ships with the following examples in `kodosumi.examples`:
+You have various options to deploy and run the example services. _kodosumi-examples_ repository ships with the following examples in `agentic.examples`:

 * **hymn** - creates a hymn based on a given topic.
 The example demonstrates the use of [CrewAI](https://www.crewai.com/) and [OpenAI](https://openai.com/)
 * **prime** - calculates prime number gaps.
 Distributes the tasks across the Ray cluster and demonstrates performance benefits.
 * **throughput** - real-time experience of different event stream pressures with parameterized BPMs (beats per minute).
 * **form** - demonstrates form elements supported by kodosumi.

 You can run any of these examples.
-The next steps focus on `kodosumi.examples.hymn`.
+The next steps focus on `agentic.examples.hymn`.

 #### alternative 1: run with uvicorn

 You can launch each example service as a python module.

-    uvicorn kodosumi.examples.hymn.app:app --port 8011
+    uvicorn agentic.examples.hymn.app:app --port 8011

 This starts a uvicorn (Asynchronous Server Gateway Interface) server at http://localhost:8011.
 All HTTP endpoints of `app` are available at URL http://localhost:8011/openapi.json.
 Launch another terminal session, source the Python Virtual Environment and register this URL with kodosumi panel: